 How to Get Rid of Crow's Feet

-When patients seek treatment for crow’s feet, they are referring to wrinkles that develop at the outside corners of either eye that appear to radiate outward, similar to the shape of a bird’s foot.
-These lines are especially noticeable when performing certain facial expressions, such as squinting and smiling.
+Crow’s feet are wrinkles that that develop at the outside corners of either eye that appear to radiate outward, similar to the shape of a bird’s foot..
+These wrinkles are most noticeable through expressions like laughing, frowning and squinting.
+However, as we age, crow’s feet tend to deepen and become visible even with static expression.

-These lines occur naturally over time, as the constant movements of our face pinch the upper layers of our skin and the natural production of collagen lessens with age.
+Crow’s feet wrinkles occur naturally over time, as the constant movements of our face pinch the upper layers of our skin and the natural production of collagen lessens with age.
 This inevitable process results in the formation of both dynamic and static crow’s feet lines.
 Dynamic lines are those noticed only when making a specific expression, while static lines are visible when the face is in a resting position.
-Fortunately, for those wondering how to get rid of crow's feet, both of these types of unsightly lines are similarly treated.
+Fortunately, both of these types of unsightly lines are similarly treated.

 Treatment for Crow’s Feet